 Property Management Corporation of America (the "Company") was incorporated on January 23, 2014 under the laws of the State of Delaware.
-Property Management Corporation of America offers management and consulting services to residential and commercial real estate property owners who rent or lease their property to third party tenants.
+The Company offers management and consulting services to residential and commercial real estate property owners who rent or lease their property to third party tenants.